KISD (FM)

 KISD (98.7 FM) is a radio station broadcasting an oldies format.
 The station serves the Pipestone and Worthington areas, with rimshot coverage in the Marshall and Sioux Falls areas.
 The station is currently owned by Collin Christensen and Carmen Christensen, through licensee Christensen Broadcasting, LLC.
 KISD derives a portion of its programming from Scott Shannon's The True Oldies Channel from ABC Radio.
+Hourly nationwide news updates come from FOX News Network.

 History

-The station was assigned the call sign KLOH on April 15, 1980.
-On September 16, 1987, the station changed its call sign to the current KISD.
+The station first began broadcasting in November 1969 under the call sign KLOH-FM.
+It was established as a sister station to Pipestone's AM outlet, KLOH, which had been on the air since 1955.
+KLOH-FM was largely a simulcast of its AM sister for two decades.
+In 1976, Wallace "Wally" Christensen purchased both KLOH AM and FM from the Ingstad Corporation.
+Under Christensen's ownership, the station split from its simulcast of it sister.

+KLOH-FM changed its calls to KISD on September 16, 1987.
+With the call change, the station flipped to oldies, a format which it has kept for nearly 40 years.

+In 2025, Christensen Broadcasting expanded their reach by purchasing stations in the region from Connoisseur Media.